TFC-Developers/skillzworld_public/Small of Shame.md

 - [get_keyvalue](https://www.amxmodx.org/api/engine/get_keyvalue) has wrong documentation: "Retrieves a value from an entities [sic] keyvalues." - it has nothing to do with entities.
 It actually gets client/server values.
 [Issue that has been open since 2019](https://github.com/alliedmodders/amxmodx/issues/745)
 	- The engine (presumably) does not facilitate reading arbitrary keyvalues back via strings, it only allows you to set them.

+- [write_coord](https://www.amxmodx.org/api/messages/write_coord) and [write_coord_f](https://www.amxmodx.org/api/messages/write_coord_f) do not state that [they both write a float](https://github.com/alliedmodders/amxmodx/blob/master/amxmodx/messages.cpp#L491) to the message, and the former converts an integer to float before doing so.
+	- This is because message coordinates are always float, and it means that [write_coord_f](https://www.amxmodx.org/api/messages/write_coord_f) is the best and most accurate function to use, while the other is a convenience function for when you already have bad precision.

 ### Broken standard library
 Several AMX Mod X features are broken and provided with no disclaimers due to lack of testing and general carelessness.